How to Submit Your Website to Search Engines (Easy Guide 2019)

 In this article I’m going to cover a lot of things but the major takeaways will be:

-- How to submit your website to the various major search engines like Google, Bing, and Yahoo
+- How to submit your website to the major search engines like Google, Bing, and Yahoo

 If search engines (like Google and Bing) don’t know your website exists then your website will never appear in any searches.

 That means you’re throwing away a lot of opportunities for people to find your site and visit it.

 If your website is a part of your business and you depend upon people visiting it to generate revenue, that means you’re throwing away a lot more than just opportunities: you’re throwing away money.

 Your website doesn’t just automatically appear on Google and the other top search engines by magic either.

 In fact, several weeks can pass by without the search engines ever knowing your entire website exists.

 Search engines have programs called bots that crawl the web and create massive indices of the world wide web.

 These bots primarily rely on links from one page to another to discover them and index them.
 They’re pretty damn good at this but as you can imagine, the world wide web is huge.